coderofsalvation/hubot-syslogd/README.md

 # Usage:

-Just invite hubot to a channel, and tell him which regex to watch:
+Just invite hubot to a channel, or add him to a private chat, and tell him which regex to watch:

     hubot syslog add errors /(error|ERROR)/

-and then send a syslog message:
+and then send a syslog message using a syslog client:

-  $ logger -d -P 1338 -p local3.info hello this is foobar
+  $ logger -d -P 1338 -p local3.info hello this is an error

 > Voila!
-It'll show up in the channel/query since it matched the regex :)
+It'll show up in the chat since it matched the regex :)

+    [15:29] <hubot> errors: hello this is an error

 ## Design